 PRINZ Member Mentoring

-The mentor provides guidance to their mentee based on the member's original brief.
-This covers discussions to facilitate professional growth of the candidate, industry issues, career advice, competencies required and upskilling advice, and/or any other topic as mutually agreed by the mentor and the mentee at the start of the programme.
+A mentor is chosen and guidance is given based on the mentee application.
+This covers discussions to facilitate your professional growth, discuss industry issues, career advice, upskilling advice, and/or any other topic as mutually agreed by the mentor and the mentee at the start of the programme.

 In the beginning it is recommended that the mentor and mentee meet and agree to some ground rules, allowing for flexibility and updates.
 These include the mentors time availability, preferred method of contact, frequency of contact, review period and likely conclusion of mentoring.

 Email completed applications to firstname.lastname@example.org

 As a guideline, the role of the mentor includes: